sinkstyt/MrRobogers/README.md

 ### _This Project's Reason for Being and Description_
 _This project functions as a testing ground for applying a few JavaScript devices like arrays and loops_
 * Created October 30, 2020
-* Last major revision happened on October 30, 2020
+* Last major revision happened on 13 November, 2020
 * Hopes to take an input number from a user and return one of four possible responses:
     1. "Beep!"
     2. "Boop!"